egomaksim777/capybara-training/README.md

 ## Shortly
-This application is using for testing features of FW application.
+This application is using for testing features of any application.
 It uses Capybara with Selenium driver.

 ## Installation